nestor-custodio/env_parser/README.md

 - **The `autoregister` Call**

   Consolidating all of your `EnvParser.register` calls into a single place only makes sense.
-A single `EnvParser.autoregister` call take a filename to read and process as a series of constant registration requests.
+A single `EnvParser.autoregister` call takes a filename to read and process as a series of constant registration requests.
 If no filename is given, the default `".env_parser.yml"` is assumed.

   You'll normally want to call `EnvParser.autoregister` as early in your application as possible.
 For Rails applications (and other frameworks that call `require 'bundler/setup'`), requiring the EnvParser gem via ...